Welcome to Mindful Journey Center

 • Reduce and resolve fear of the future and the unknown.

 Traumatic Incident Reduction (TIR) is a series of techniques which, when used by a competent trained facilitator, has proven to be effective in addressing and resolving most of the symptoms of Post-Traumatic Stress Disorder (PTSD) and other unwanted sensations after effects of trauma.
 Many people do not have PTSD still suffer from accidents, major losses, physical injuries and many other painful life experiences such as divorce, emotional and physical abuse, financial stress and others.
-Traumatic Incident Reduction (TIR) is a client centered approach that facilitate to an individual to address and resolve unwanted feelings, emotions, sensations, attitudes, pains, etc.
+Traumatic Incident Reduction (TIR) is a client centered approach that facilitates to an individual to address and resolve unwanted feelings, emotions, sensations, attitudes, pains, etc.

 Life Stress Resolution (LSR) can relieve emotional pain and bring clarity and comfort to a variety of difficult issues such as challenging relationships, low self- esteem, body image concerns, job/career problems, financial issues, anxiety, fears and others.
 LSR help individual to increase a positive state of mind and bring insight and self-realizations.